mechaman/HPOptim/README.md

 		Input Warping for Bayesian Optimization of Non-stationary Functions
 		Jasper Snoek, Kevin Swersky, Richard Zemel and Ryan Prescott Adams
 		International Conference on Machine Learning, 2014

+6. To use all of Spearmints different options such as taking advantage of clusters, you can go into findhp.sh and change the Spearmint call with the desired parameters.
+7.
 #### HPOptim Usage:

 Place your Lua script in the same directory as the *HPOptim* directory and add the following lines: